department-of-veterans-affairs/vets-website/_disability/6-agentorange-test-storage.md

 Yes, if:
 - You are ill with one, or more, of [these diseases](http://www.publichealth.va.gov/exposures/agentorange/conditions/index.asp) related to Agent Orange
-- Your service included testing and storage activities of Agent Orange and other herbicides used in Vietnam
+- Your service included testing and storage activities of Agent Orange used in Vietnam

 ### Who is covered
 You and your dependents or survivors